Automated Bookkeeping: A Practical Guide for Modern Businesses

 However, it's crucial to understand that AI is not infallible and should not be relied upon exclusively for critical financial tasks.
 AI systems can make mistakes, especially when faced with novel situations or data that differs significantly from their training sets.
 Therefore, human oversight and verification remain essential in the bookkeeping process.

-The Limitations of Full Automation
+The Limits of Bookkeeping Automation

 While automation has greatly improved the efficiency and accuracy of bookkeeping, it's important to recognize that full automation of every aspect of bookkeeping is neither feasible nor desirable.
 Here's why: